msu-denver/project-3-jayar-budgeting/README.md

 ```

 ### US#8: Expenses Visualization
-As a registered user, I want to generate a bar graph or heat map that summarizes the number of expenses by catergory so that I can easily visualize trends and patterns over time.
+As a registered user, I want to generate a bar graph or heat map that summarizes the number of expenses by catergory so that I can easily visualize trends and patterns in my expenses over time.

 ```
 User story points: 10